lanjiuqing64/KGdata/README.md

 - In the `subgraphs` folder: This directory contains the generated 2-hop and the 3rd-hop subgraphs.
 We deployed the Wikidata dump across five AWS EC2 instances, each consisting of a 768GB machine with 48 cores.
 The specific code used for generating the subgraphs can be found in `subgraph.py`.
 - In the `simple_wikidata_db` folder: This directory contains the deployed Wikidata dump.

-## Usage

-1. Clone this repository:

-    ```bash
-    git clone <repository_url>
-    ```

-2. Explore the contents of the repository, including the code and dataset.

-3. For generating subgraphs, refer to the `subgraph.py` script.

-4. For accessing the Wikidata dump, navigate to the `simple_wikidata_db` folder.

 ## Citation